| CONDUCTING AIR TIGHT

 be used to impeach credibility if later testimony

+is inconsistent.
 If the employee consents to giving a recorded

 statement, it is important that certain information